CrossRef/event-data-user-guide/docs/sources/crossref.md

 ## Failure modes

- - Member may remove references, in which case we will not create a new Event
+ - Member may remove references before the Agent first scans the data, in which case we will not create a new Event
  - Member may deposit incorrect metadata.

 ## Further information